Leymah Gbowee: Religious views

-Gbowee, during the Liberian Civil War used religion and spirituality as part of their techniques that helped ended the war.
-She expressed her usage of religious songs, traditional songs, and other songs that was sung by her women counterparts, Muslim women.
-After her Nobel Prize winning in 2011, she did multiple interviews, specifying the importance of her inclusion and determination in using religion as the stepping stone for achieving peace in Liberia.
-On October 6, 2016, Gbowee did an interview with Harvard Divinity Schools, speaking on her topic "Women as Catalysts for Local and Global Spiritually-Engaged Movements for Sustainable Peace."
+Gbowee, during the Liberian Civil War, utilized various religious and spiritual techniques to address crises created by the conflict.
+She expressed her usage of religious music, traditional songs, and other pieces that were sung by her counterparts in adjacent Muslim communities.

+After winning the Nobel Prize in 2011, she did multiple interviews specifying the importance of her inclusion and determination in using religion as the stepping stone for achieving peace in Liberia.
+On October 6, 2016, Gbowee did an interview with Harvard Divinity Schools, presenting a talk entitled "Women as Catalysts for Local and Global Spiritually-Engaged Movements for Sustainable Peace."

-Gbowee used religion and spirituality as strategies to rally women for ending Liberia’s two civil wars.
+Gbowee used religion and spirituality as strategies to rally women for ending Liberia's two civil wars.
 Tactics that she used such as religious and traditional songs to help create a bonding community with her women.
 Throughout her memoir, Mighty Be Our Powers: How Sisterhood, Prayer, and Sex Changed a Nation at War; a Memoir, One can perceive the influence of her religious beliefs on initiatives for restoring peace in Liberia.
 After the second civil war broke out in 1999, increasing the already existing problem of rape and systematic brutality in Liberia, Gbowee felt the need for an inter-religious call for action.
 In response to this second wave of deadly conflict, Gbowee formed an inter-religious peace building coalition of Christian and Muslim women, which lead to the uproar of the Liberia Mass Action for Peace Movement.
 With her involvement in these powerful settings, Gbowee gained a great amount of leadership skills in which she combined with her religious background.
 During the LMAPM, she along with other women activists, formed multiple pray-ins, using it as a form of nonviolent protest.
 These pray-ins called for reconciliation and demanded concrete actions to end the war during peace talks around West Africa.
 Gbowee, along with many other women, such as Thelma Ekiyor, combined religion and traditional practices to define their approach to conflict transformation, peace building, and security.